 When we say "Christ died for our sins" (1 Cor.
 15:3), we mean that He substituted for our sins.
 Christ not only died for sins but He substituted for sinners.
-"But God demonstrates His own love towards us, in that while we were yet sinners, Christ died for us" (Rom.
+"But God demonstrates his own love for us in this: While we were still sinners, Christ died for us."
+(Rom.
 5:8).
-Substitution means that Christ died "in behalf of," "in the place of" and "in the stead of" sins and sinners.
+Substitution means that Christ died "in behalf of," "in the place of," and "in the stead of" sins and sinners.

 The Bible indicates that the death of Christ is a penal satisfaction by substitution.
-"For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many" (Mark 10:45).
-"He who did not spare His own Son, but delivered Him up for us all, how will He not also with Him freely give us all things" (Rom.
+"For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."
+(Mark 10:45).
+"He who did not spare his own Son, but gave him up for us all--how will he not also, along with him, graciously give us all things?"
+(Rom.
 8:32)?